 This Day in History on 29 March

-On this page, we will list all historical events that have occurred on 29th February.
-The students can refer them while preparing for all competitive exams and banking exams.
+On this page, we will list all historical events that occurred on 29th March.
+The students can refer to them while preparing for all competitive exams and banking exams.

 - Youth Day (Taiwan)

 1561: Akbar attacked on Malwa at Sarangpur and defeated Bajbahadar.

 1849: Maharaj Dulip Singh left the throne of Punjab that once belonged to his late father Ranjit Singh and was then occupied by the East India Company.
 The Britishers had captured it after defeating the Sikh Army at Amritsar.

 1857: Sepoy Mangal Pandey shot the first bullet of 1857 Indian mutiny in the barracks of Barrackpur near Calcutta against British Empire.
 This was the starting of the mutiny.